Skip to main content

 There is no benefit to submitting your appeal as quickly as possible; take the 14 days to get feedback on your statement and to check you've included all the evidence needed.
 It is much easier to write a good appeal at this stage compared to submitting a second-stage appeal later on.

 Step 2.
-Identify the grounds for your appeal
+Confirm the grounds for your appeal

-You must have evidence for one or more of the following reasons for appealing:
+You should be able to evidence one or more of the following reasons for your appeal:

 • 1.
 The Board of Examiners were unaware of circumstances which affected your performance, and you could not disclose these to your Director of Studies earlier, for example because you were too unwell or were distracted by the circumstances.